ComedicChimera/whirlwind/docs/compiler-info.md

 semantically-valid HIR of the source.
 The majority of analysis takes place in this stage.

+Validation is itself broken into three stages:

+#### 1 - Standard Validation

+The predicates and blocks of all non-generic definitions are validated based on all non-memory related metrics (type checking, symbol lookups, etc.)

+#### 2 - Generic Evaluation

+The predicates and blocks of all generic definitions pass through standard validation once for every instance generated -- this ensures complete type correctness.
+All specializations are also evaluated but only after their generics have been generated.
+This process is repeated until all instances have been resolved.
+#### 3 - Memory Analysis

+All predicates and blocks of non-generic definitions and all instances and specializations of generics are put through memory analysis.
+This occurs after generic evaluation so that all blocks have already been generated.
+Note that the previous stages should include relevant positional data for this stage.

 ### Stage 4 - Optimization

 The HIR is transformed using a number of standard transformations to produce a